John Peskey – Violist, Narrated by Wayne June.

 Mr. Peskey commissioned and gave the world premiers of “Concert Piece for Viola and Small Orchestra” and “Music for One Lonely Viola” by veteran Hollywood composer Robert Cobert.
 He commissioned several other chamber music works (also by Cobert) including “Contrasts for Viola and Cello” and “3 Moods for 2 Violas”.
 He has recorded works of William Grant Still with the Sierra Winds on the Cambria label.

-Most recently Mr. Peskey was principal violist of the Helena Symphony Orchestra and the Atlanta Lyric Theater as well as violist with the Columbus Symphony, Macon Symphony and Atlanta Symphony Pops Orchestra.
-Currently, he is the Director of Orchestras for Capital High School and Helena High School (both in Helena, MT) and his all-styles fiddle group“Last Chance Gulch Wire Choir”.
+Most recently Mr. Peskey has performed with the Billings Symphony and was principal violist of the Helena Symphony Orchestra and the Atlanta Lyric Theater as well as violist with the Columbus Symphony, Macon Symphony and Atlanta Symphony Pops Orchestra.
+Currently, he is an orchestra director in the Billings Public Schools, and newly appointed conductor of the Young Artists Orchestra (Billings Youth Symphony).

 In 2013 he received National Certification to teach the renowned “Mark O’Connor String Method”.
 He owns and plays a viola (2006) and violin (2003) by Hiroshi Iizuka of Philadelphia.

 Mr. Peskey is an Orthodox Christain and a proud US Naval veteran.
-He and his wife, Vickie share their lives with their dog Zeus!
+He and his wife, Vickie share their lives with their dogs, Zeus & Tater!